 They even make their own ice cream for their affogato, an ice cream and espresso treat.
 Other offerings include tasty fruit smoothies, pastries, pie slices, and cookies.
 When we say cookies, we mean cookies the size of hubcaps.
 Among some quirky decor, Eureka Daily roast also sells things like local honey and handmade soaps.

 (image via Sweet Bay Coffee Co.)

-Sweet Bay Coffee Co. has three locations around Fort Smith and another across the Arkansas River in Van Buren.
+Sweet Bay Coffee Co. has two locations on the east and west side of Fort Smith.
 They’ve been a city staple since the ’90s and are favorite hangout spots for all the city’s locals.
 Regulars stop by every morning for their morning brew and then sit for hours discussing the latest local topics.

 Fort Smith Coffee Co.

 (image via Fort Smith Coffee Co.)

 Fort Smith Coffee Co. is a relatively new coffee shop in Fort Smith that resurrected a historical name.
 They have two locations downtown, one a converted former car service center.
 The other is in the new Bakery District mixed-use space.
 This open-air setting has expansive seating, other vendors, and neat hammock swings.

 This mom-and-pop local roaster has just the right amount of sweetness in its lattes while also letting the rich coffee flavors shine through.
 Their pastry chef also lived in the French countryside for years learning how to make the perfect scone and perfecting the craft.
 Grab a bag of beans to-go for home, and they’ll grind them for you as well.

 (image via 7 Brew Coffee)